Dark Kingdom: Mio Kuroki

 Mio Kuroki (黒木ミオ, Kuroki Mio) is a minor villain appearing only in the live-action series.
 On the outside, she was a new teen idol whose signature song "Change of Pace" had a following comparable to that of Minako Aino's "C'est la Vie."
 Also like Minako, she was good at volleyball and claimed to be a good friend of Usagi's.
 The truth, however, was much more sinister.
 Mio was a "shadow" of Beryl, created by her and Jadeite sometime between Act 25 and Act 28.
 Her objectives in life were to be Beryl's eyes and ears in the human world, to give Mamoru Chiba to Beryl, and to generally make the lives of the Sailor Guardians as miserable as possible—especially Usagi's.
 Mio was the principal player in getting Mamoru Chiba into Beryl's grasp; she also generally watched Mamoru during his time in the Dark Kingdom and mocked him and Rei about the fact that Princess Serenity will use her powers to destroy everything again.
 However, Mio's treatment of Mamoru inadvertently came back to haunt her when Prince Endymion was possessed by Queen Metaria, who seemingly blasted her out of existence.

 However, it turned out that the attack did not completely destroy her, and it took her four years to completely recover without Beryl's power to help her.
 She returned in the Special Act and attempted to recreate the Dark Kingdom. with her as its queen and Mamoru as the king.
 After realizing that Mamoru would always love Usagi even when brainwashed, she transformed into her true form: a terrifying, giant black flower with sharp vines.
-She was finally destroyed when the Sailor Guardians, sans Mars (whom she had managed to defeat earlier on, rendering her incapacitated) performed the Sailor Planet Attack.
+She was finally destroyed when the Sailor Guardians, sans Mars (whom she had managed to incapacitate earlier on) performed Sailor Planet Attack.

 She was played by Alisa Yuriko Durbrow.